 A true social dance, based on the art of leading and following, Tango allows the opportunity for layers of connection, creating a lovely present moment Zen between dancers.
 Some say that Tango should have a warning label for how highly addictive it is.

-To find a list of our Tango classes, click on the “Sign Up Today!” link below.
+To find a list of our Tango classes and to pre-register, click on the “Sign Up Today!” link below.
 Once the full studio schedule loads onto your screen, simply sort the “Class Type” to Partner Dance and scroll down to view class days and times.

 History of Tango